jiangfengming/vue-pilot/README.md

     path: '/login',

     // beforeEnter hook will be called before confirming the navigation.
-    // see router.beforeChange below for details
+    // see global `beforeChange` event for details
     // Function | Array<Function>
     // `this` refers to the router instance. beforeEnter(to, from, action, router) {